Intel-bigdata/SSM/docs/small-file-solution.md

 =========================

 The read performance penalty is mainly caused by random diskIO when access small-size files.
 To improve the small file read performance, Smart Agent may leverage HDFS cache mechanism to cache the whole container block once a small file content in the block is read.
 Most likely, the adjacent small files will be read soon by upper application, so cache ahead or read ahead may improve the read performance a lot.
-Generally container files will be regarded as **HOT** so policy like ALL-SSD can be used to speed up the read.
+Generally container files will be regarded as **HOT**, so the storage policy like ALL-SSD can be used to improve the read performance.

 A special case is small files batch read.
 In such case new APIs will be provided by SmartDFSClient, allowing applications to list small files buckets/containers and to read batch of small files in a container/bucket at a time.
 Some new Hadoop format based on this feature can also be considered.
 This case is particularly useful in deep learning training, because many small image files are fed to a training worker as a batch at a time.

 Security Consideration
 =======================

-For now container file includes the small files which have the same acl under a folder, and the container file is saved in the same directory as small files.
+For now container file includes the small files which have the same acl under a folder, and the container file is saved in the same directory as that of small files.
 In this way we can ensure container file has the same acl as small files.

-When reading small file, SSM server will check whether the user has the necessary permission to the small file, and after the privilege check passed, SSM server will use the file container info queried from meta store to read small file from the container file.
+When reading small file, SSM server will check whether the user has the read permission to the small file.
+After the privilege check passed, SSM server will use the file container info queried from meta store to read small file from the container file.